acastrodev/stride-translations/README.md

 ## Tech-stach
 - **BasicCAT as CAT tool:** [BasicCAT](https://www.basiccat.org/) as a tool to manage the translation process.
 - **LibreTranslate API — for intital Auto-Translation:** This project uses the [LibreTranslate API](https://libretranslate.com/) for the initial auto-translation.

+You can track the progress of the translation at this [link](https://github.com/acastrodev/stride-translations/blob/main/PROGRESS.md).